 In 2021, the Board of the European Association of Parental Alienation Practitioners voted to dissolve the organisation.
 Formed in 2017, the aims of the

 Association had been to further understanding around the problem of parental alienation for families and children at policy and practice level across Europe.

-The Association is made up of practitioners who are committed to the fundamental principles that underpin successful work with alienated children and their families and who are working together to understand, through practice and research, best practice in this field.
+The Association was made up of practitioners committed to the fundamental principles that underpin successful work with alienated children and their families.

 Wilfrid v.
 Boch-Galhau, M. D.